 Didja Know? is the official podcast of the Louisiana Budget Project.
 The show focuses on interviews and discussions of the most important issues facing Louisiana, especially issues affecting low-to-moderate income families.
 Didja Know? is hosted and produced by Jamie Carson.
-All episodes will be available on iTunes and Google Play shortly.
-In the meantime, please listen below or by clicking here.
-If you have any questions, ideas for future topics or would like to be a guest on Didja Know? please email us at firstname.lastname@example.org
+All episodes are available on iTunes, Google Play and other popular podcast services.
+Click here to listen.
+If you have any questions, ideas for future topics or would like to be a guest on Didja Know? please email us at email@example.com

 In this episode Davante Lewis, Jan Moller and Danny Mintz give updates on how the coronavirus is affecting Louisiana: the suspension of the Legislature, what the economic recession will do to the state budget and how food assistance programs are a key part of the state’s response.

 Didja Know: February 12, 2020

 After a winter hiatus, the Didja Know?
 Podcast is back!
 In our first episode of 2020, LBP executive director Jan Moller and policy analyst Neva Butkus discuss the newest stalemate at the Revenue Estimating Conference, a lawsuit filed by Gov. John Bel Edwards against Treasurer John Schroder over unclaimed property and the proposed state budget for Louisiana.
 Click here to listen.

 J. Miles Coleman joins the Didja Know?
 Podcast to do some post-election analysis for the gubernatorial primary.
 Miles is the Associate Editor for the University of Virginia Center for Politics, Sabato’s Crystal Ball.
 His work has appeared in outlets such as the Washington Post, POLITICO and The Rachel Maddow Show.
 During our discussion, we analyze the geographic breakdown of votes, the impact of black voter turnout, the Trump effect and much more.